 - ½ dark chocolate chips optional

-- Preheat oven to 350 degrees Fahrenheit and line a baking tray with parchment paper.
+- Preheat oven to 350 degrees Fahrenheit and line a sheet pan (like this one from Made In) with parchment paper.

 - Combine oats, almond flour, baking soda, cinnamon, and sea salt in a small bowl.
 Set aside.

 - In a separate larger bowl, mash banana until smooth.
 Stir in coconut oil and nut butter of choice and mix until combined.
 Stir in dry ingredients and mix until smooth.

 - Fold in blueberries and chocolate chips, if using.